 The first thing we need to address is that the test environment hosting our microservice has sufficient monitoring in place.
-Whilst a load testing tool like Gatling will be able to provide detailed information about the request and response times of the transactions from our service, we need additional visibility on how our application is performing in regards to resource utilisation.
+Whilst a load testing tool like Gatling will be able to provide detailed information about the request and response times of the transactions from our service, we need additional visibility on how our application is performing in regard to resource utilization.

 For this, we need to have an Application Performance Monitoring (APM) tool configured.
-You measure microservice performance by configuring your APM tool to monitor resource utilisation metrics such as CPU, memory and disk I/O whilst there is traffic running through your microservices.
-Additionally, it can be useful to monitor other metrics like reading and writing to message queues and memory caches.
+You measure microservice performance by configuring your APM tool to monitor resource utilization metrics such as CPU, memory, and disk I/O whilst there is traffic running through your microservices.
+Additionally, it can be helpful to monitor other metrics like reading and writing to message queues and memory caches.

-Measuring the performance of microservices has to go beyond simply analysing the request and response times from HTTP calls to the service.
-Visibility of resource utilisation in the environment the application and microservices are running in is essential.
+Measuring the performance of microservices has to go beyond simply analyzing the request and response times from HTTP calls to the service.
+Visibility of resource utilization in the environment the application and microservices are running in is essential.

-Whilst it’s important to conduct load testing of all the microservices that support our application, we don’t want to find ourselves in a position where long running test executions are slowing down the development process.
+Whilst it’s crucial to conduct load testing of all the microservices that support our application, we don’t want to find ourselves in a position where long-running test executions are slowing down the development process.

 Use Service Virtualization

 Any single microservice will typically have dependencies on multiple other microservices to function correctly.
 During the early stages of application development, when multiple microservices are typically being created in parallel, one or more of these dependent microservices is likely to be unavailable or incomplete.